VideoChat-A1: Thinking with Long Videos by Chain-of-Shot Reasoning: Experiment

-\paragraph{Efficiency Analysis.} Table~\ref{tab:efficient} presents a comparison of the average frame number and average inference time across various models.
-Compared to both closed-source models and large open-source models, VideoChat-A1 achieves substantial gains in efficiency.
-For instance, VideoChat-A1 (\texttt{InternVL2.5-8B}) processes only 35.9 frames and completes inference in 14.7 seconds on average, reducing frame usage by over 90\% and inference time by more than 85\% compared to GPT-4o, Gemini 1.5 Pro, and Qwen2.5-VL-72B.
+As shown in Table~\ref{tab:results}, we evaluate VideoChat-A1 on four mainstream benchmarks.
+Specifically, VideoChat-A1 significantly outperforms open-source 7-8B models, comparable to or exceeding that of large open-source or closed-source models.
+For example, on MLVU, VideoChat-A1 (\texttt{InternVideo2.5-8B}) achieves 76.2\%, outperforming GPT-4o by 11.6\%.
+Table~\ref{tab:efficient} compares the average frame number and inference time.
+VideoChat-A1 achieves substantial gains in efficiency.
+For instance, VideoChat-A1 (\texttt{InternVL2.5-8B}) reduces frame usage by over 90\% and inference time by more than 85\% compared to GPT-4o, Gemini 1.5 Pro, and Qwen2.5-VL-72B.
 Despite these significant savings, our method maintains competitive performance across benchmarks.
-In contrast to small open-source models such as Qwen2.5-VL-7B, VideoChat-A1 not only delivers significantly better performance but also requires fewer video frames and achieves faster or comparable inference.
+In contrast to small open-source models, VideoChat-A1 not only delivers significantly better performance but also requires fewer video frames and achieves faster or comparable inference.